Comprehensive Car Insurance Explained

-New cars cost on average over $36,000 and many costs more than $50,000.
+New cars cost, on average, over $36,000, and many costs more than $50,000.
 With so much money invested, owners need enhanced protection.
 This is where comprehensive car insurance comes in.
-If you have a leased vehicle or financed, you will be required to purchase a comprehensive insurance policy.
-The only way you can get around it is by purchasing the car outright yourself.
+You must purchase a complete insurance policy if you have a leased vehicle or financed one.
+The only way you can get around it is by buying the car outright yourself.

-Another benefit is that it can be bought with another type of ins or as a stand-alone type of policy.
-This type of plan is the perfect answer for people who want solid coverage, but don't want the higher costs involved with full coverage automobile insurance.
+Another benefit is that it can be bought with another type of insurance or as a stand-alone type of policy.
+This plan is the perfect answer for people who want solid coverage but don't want the higher costs involved with full automobile insurance.

-Also, if you're not using your vehicle and it's in a storage facility, your comprehensive plan will protect your car even when it's parked.
-For many people that want full protection, comprehensive ins coverage offers the best value for their money.
+Also, if you're not using your vehicle and it's in a storage facility, your comprehensive plan will protect your car even when parked.
+For many people who want full protection, comprehensive insurance offers the best value for their money.
 Enter your zip code and compare rates online in less than 5 minutes.

 Comprehensive Coverage Covers the Unexpected

-For any glass damage that occurs with your vehicle, you will be fully covered with this type of enhanced coverage.
-If you live in a small rural area where there are lots of wildlife, such as deer, comprehensive automobile insurance cover damage when an animal strikes your car and inflicts damage.
+For any glass damage that occurs with your vehicle, you will be fully covered with this enhanced coverage.
+If you live in a small rural area with lots of wildlife, such as deer, comprehensive automobile insurance cover damage when an animal strikes your car and inflicts damage.

 Hail damage is frequent in many regions in the United States.
 Comprehensive plans will cover your vehicle against these fierce storms, which can do extensive cosmetic damage to cars.
 You never know when mother nature will strike next.
-If your automobile is involved in a fire, you will be protected against this type of damage as well.
-Fires can completely ruin a car in less than an hour and do thousands in damages.
+If your automobile is involved in a fire, you will also be protected against this type of damage.
+Fires can completely ruin a car in less than an hour and do thousands in damage.

 Choose the Best Deductible Amount

-When you decide on a new insurance plan, you also need to choose a deductible amount.
+When you decide on a new insurance plan, you must choose a deductible amount.
 This can range from as low as $100 to over $1,000.
 Here is the key.
 The higher your deductible, the lower your premiums will be.
-The lower your deductible is the higher your premiums.
-When you file a claim after an accident, the deductible must be paid first before your insurance policy kicks in.
+The lower your deductible is, the higher your premiums.
+When you file a claim after an accident, the deductible must be paid before your insurance policy kicks in.

-While comprehensive insurance is more expensive, many people want the peace of mind that comes with the extended protection.
+While comprehensive insurance is more expensive, many people want peace of mind with extended protection.
 No matter how good of a driver you think you are, unexpected events do and will happen.
-Just when you least expect it, your car could be hit by a deer or even lightning.
+This includes unforeseen things like automobile theft, cracked or broken windshields, etc. When you least expect it, your car could be hit by a deer or even lightning.
 You never know.
-This includes unforeseen things like automobile theft, cracked or broken windshields, and so forth.

-Before you decide on which type of plan to buy, you may want to get some professional advice from a licensed insurance agent.
-In general, if your car is worth more than $10,000, you might want to consider buying this added protection.
+Before you decide which type of plan to buy, you may want to get professional advice from a licensed insurance agent.
+You might consider buying this added protection if your car is worth more than $10,000.

 Compare Online Quotes and Save Hundreds on Comprehensive Auto Insurance